Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 >> >
 >> > **regionName**: The name of your region.
 >> >
->> > You can leave the “loadbalancerId” field blank in order to obtain all the pools created inthe region specified.
+>> > You can leave the “loadbalancerId” field blank in order to obtain all the pools created in the region specified.
 >> >
 >> > You can update a pool member with the following API call:
 >> >